Back to Guides

 Photometric (Camera-Based) Systems

-How they work: High-speed cameras capture thousands of images per second, tracking both the ball and club through impact.
-Software analyzes these images to calculate club speed, path, face angle, and ball metrics.
+High-speed cameras capture thousands of images per second at and immediately after impact.
+Software analyzes these images to calculate ball speed, launch angle, spin, club speed, club path, face angle, and impact location.

 Best for: